 In the second and third years, you can either continue to keep your degree broad based, or you can specialise by choosing optional modules from a wide range topics, which may include Genes and Genomes, Immunology, Medical Microbiology, Developmental Biology, Ecology Field Skills, Marine and Freshwater Biology and Applications of Genetics in Health and Disease.

-There is a core residential UK field trip in Level 4* and students can also take part in an advanced field skills expedition during Level 6 - the possible destination is the Biaowiea Forest World Heritage site in Poland - where you can learn ecological and behavioural field work skills.
+There is a core residential UK field trip in Level 4* and students can also take part in an advanced field skills expedition during Level 6 – the possible destination is the Doñana National Park, Spain, where you can learn ecological and behavioural field work skills.
 Additionally, you have the chance to undertake a short 135 hour work-based learning placement or a year-long industrial placement.
 So, you will have plenty of opportunities to put what you have learnt into practice and acquire the transferable skills that employers look for.

 "I enjoy how in-depth the course is.
 I have always loved Biology and getting to study it at such molecular and cellular levels is very interesting."